 Pain in the lower back?
 Feeling pinpricks in your heels?
 The shock waves firing into your nerves from buttocks down the back of your legs?
 If you are surviving with such kinds of sensations and pain, then (sorry to say!) you might have Sciatica!
 Yeah, it is sad that it truly hurts!
 But guess what?
 You can get relief from Sciatica by doing yoga without any medication, surgery, or complications!
 Yoga for Sciatica pain provides relief as it stretches the muscles surrounding the sciatic nerve.
 Let’s dig a little deeper to know how yoga can help you prevent, soothe, and heal Sciatica.

 What Exactly is Sciatica?

 First things first, what is Sciatica?
 Also known as sciatic neuritis, Sciatica refers to the sciatic nerve, which starts in the lower back and travels through the thighs and buttocks.
 People suffer from Sciatica when the sciatic never is injured or compressed.
 Injury to this nerve generally occurs because of muscle overuse, muscle tightness, or herniated disk.

-Sciatica pain is described as a burning, sharp, or throbbing sensation that travels through from your butt to legs.
+Sciatica pain is described as a burning, sharp, or throbbing sensation that travels from your butt to your legs.
 Some people believe that Sciatica is nothing more than a minor nuisance, whereas others find that it causes severe pain and completely shatters their day.

-However, researches show that certain poses for Sciatica can help you with this serious pain from the lower back to feet.
+However, researches show that certain Yoga poses for Sciatica can help you with this serious pain from the lower back to feet.
 This is because yoga has the power to:

 - Reduce pain allied with medication